bcgov/healthgateway/Apps/README.md

 ## Patient

 ## WebClient

-The Health Gateway web application ...
+The Health Gateway VUE application which will ultimately provide Immunization, Medication, and Prescription data to BC residents using BC Services card for authentication.